-In this representation, the file contains an index variable, which must be of type integer, and must have the sample dimension as its single dimension.
+In this representation, the file contains an index variable, which must be an integer type, and must have the sample dimension as its single dimension.
 The index variable contains the zero-based index of the feature to which each element belongs.
-This representation is identifiable by the presence of an attribute, instance_dimension, on the index variable, which names the dimension of the instance variables.
+This representation is identifiable by the presence of an attribute, instance\dimension, on the index variable, which names the dimension of the instance variables.
 For those indices of the sample dimension, into which data have not yet been written, the index variable should be pre-filled with missing values.